 The Bay unitary proposal

-The proposal was agreed by extraordinary meetings of the Full Councils of Barrow Borough Council, Lancaster City Council and South Lakeland District Council on 5 November.
-The Bay Proposal for a new Morecambe Bay Unitary Authority (PDF 6MB / 6 pages)
+The full proposal was agreed by extraordinary meetings of the Full Councils of Barrow Borough Council, Lancaster City Council and South Lakeland District Council on 8 December 2020.

-The formal invitation from Government is the first step in the legal process towards restructuring.
-A final more detailed case must be submitted to Government by 9 December.
+The formal invitation from Government was the first step in the legal process towards restructuring.
+A final more detailed case had to be submitted to Government by 9 December.
 After that Government will decide which proposal to take forward.

 Why we're talking about local government reorganisation